amerywu/PythonML/README.md

 ###  File Naming Conventions

-I will reorganize the code today.
 We will all follow the following conventions
 #### IMPORTANT AND REQUIRED:

 #### Shared Code